stevetraut/samples/README.md

 ## jsptagrefdoclet

-The ['jsptagrefdoclet'](jsptagrefdoclet) directory contains the source code for a Javadoc doclet to generate reference for custom JSP tags.
+The [`jsptagrefdoclet`](jsptagrefdoclet) directory contains the source code for a Javadoc doclet to generate reference for custom JSP tags.
 When I wrote this, there weren't any doc-generating tools that could combine the richness of Javadoc comments in the Java code backing the tags with the tag-and-attributes nature of the tags themselves.
 This one does that.

 ## weblogic-workshop-book

-The [weblogic-workshop-book](weblogic-workshop-book) directory contains three samples from a book I co-authored in 2003: [WebLogic Workshop: Building Next Generation Web Services Visually](https://www.amazon.com/BEA-WebLogic-Workshop-Building-Generation/dp/076451797X/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1536104874&sr=).
+The [`weblogic-workshop-book`](weblogic-workshop-book) directory contains three samples from a book I co-authored in 2003: [WebLogic Workshop: Building Next Generation Web Services Visually](https://www.amazon.com/BEA-WebLogic-Workshop-Building-Generation/dp/076451797X/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1536104874&sr=).

 These samples illustrate (for Workshop developers) how to use J2EE features, write web service client code, and use JavaScript (via E4X) to manipulate XML.